adamgreig/agg-kicad/lib/README.md

     * Exception for pin numbers that are words, e.g. "PAD"
 * Part reference above the part
 * Part name (value field) below the part
-* Name and reference must be horizontal
+* Fields must be horizontal
-* Name and reference must be visible unless explicitly overridden
+* Name and reference fields must be visible unless explicitly overridden
+* Other fields (footprint, datasheet, order codes) must be invisible
 * ICs and similar symbols to be filled with background colour

 ### Must be checked manually